DmitrySkibitsky/nexusmods-translation-collector/README.md

 ## Description
-Script that collects a list of mods that have been translated based on the nexusmods collection.
+Script that collects mods from a nexusmods collection that have a translation.

 ## Required
 - php >= 8.3